jiup/jiup.github.io/_includes/projects/projects.md

 ###### Dec 2016 – Jun 2017

 A B/S program helps people to extract formatted web content without coding.
-It was built on top of my crawler framework – [Gospy](https://github.com/jiup/gospy) and is quite easy to extend for it's fully modulized design.
+It was built on top of my crawler library – [Gospy](https://github.com/jiup/gospy) and is quite easy to extend for it's fully modulized design.
 It's no more a messy job to do scheduler configuration, cross-node collaboration, and anonymous crawling.
 I designed the front-end myself and built it as a single page application.
 It even has multiple themes :-)

 ![demo](https://github.com/ZhangJiupeng/Chollima/raw/master/doc/demo.gif)